Last updated on 7 October 2021

 Finally, it must also be recognised that women, like men, can also develop cancers of the gastrointestinal tract.
 These include stomach, liver, pancreas, gall bladder, bile duct and colon tumours.

-In summary, these are some of the gut disorders that are faced more commonly by women than by men, but if addressed promptly by accurate diagnosis and given appropriate treatment, they can prevent unnecessary suffering and afford every woman a good quality of life.
+In summary, these are some of the gut disorders that women face.
+Fortunately, these conditions can be addressed promptly by seeking medical advice for an accurate diagnosis and receiving appropriate treatment.
+With this, women can prevent unnecessary suffering and experience a good quality of life.

 If you’re concerned about a digestive condition, speak to a specialist.